reedessick/OmegaScan_scheduler/README.md

 This can launch multiple OmegaScan processes.
 For each process, we need to know the frame type, the IFO, the amount of data needed, and possess a path to an OmegaScan config file.

-We may also want to provide functionality to generate OmegaScan config files ``on the fly'' based on iDQ channel lists that are uploaded.

 ---------------------------------------------------------------------

 TODO:
  - implement ``on the fly'' functionality through a separate executable.
 Will need to automate writing OmegaScan config files, too.
- - implement job submission to condor.
-This should be straightforward to implement under commands.py with existing infrastructure, but automating the dag and sub writting deserves some thought.
+ - improve job submission to condor.
+Allow tracking through dagman.out files so that `persist' can be used to track OmegaScan progress when submitting through condor.
+Currently, this is *not* supported.
  - need to automatically determine the correct url for links in GraceDB.
 Currently, we post a dummy link but we need to direct people to the correct url automatically.